relxd/lxd-sdk/docs/InstancesApi.md

 <a name="postInstancesByName"></a>
 # **postInstancesByName**
-> BasicBackgroundOperationResponse postInstancesByName(name, target, body)
+> BackgroundOperationResponse postInstancesByName(name, target, body)